d-themesdevelopment/d-themesdevelopment/README.md

 Over the past 9+ years, I’ve helped startups, enterprises, and agencies bring their ideas to life with scalable, full-stack web and mobile applications.
 I specialize in Python (Django, Flask) on the backend and modern JavaScript/TypeScript frameworks like React, Angular, and Vue on the frontend.

+I bring deep expertise in React Native, Flutter, Swift (iOS), and Java (Android).
+I’ve successfully led and delivered apps for startups, enterprises, and fast-moving agencies — from prototype to production.

 I also have strong team leadership experience, having led cross-functional developer teams, mentored junior engineers, and served as the go-to technical expert for architecture decisions, code quality, and DevOps strategies.

 I'm well-versed in Headless CMS platforms such as Sanity, Strapi, Prismic, and Storyblok, enabling flexible content management and fast, modern websites.